opencadc/science-platform/arcade-tutorial/README.md

 Regardless of how you transferred your data to ARCADE, it can be helpful to check that the copy on ARCADE is identical to the original.

-A quick way to do this is by checking that the size of the data on ARCADE matches the original size.
-This command has worked across different Linux flavors and has been claimed to work across different file system types.
-Run this on your local machine and on ARCADE and check if the outputs are the same.

-`find /path/to/data -type f -printf "%s\n" | awk '{q+=$1} END {print q}'`

-`/path/to/data` can be a path to a single file or to a directory.

-A slower, but likely more robust method, is to calculate cryptographic hashes (checksums) from the data.
+Likely the most robust method of deteriming this is to calculate cryptographic hashes (checksums) from the data.
 If you have a single file (e.g. a tarfile) then you can just run the hasher on that file both locally and on ARCADE to make sure the outputs are the same.

 `shasum -a 256 /path/to/data`